 The concern will be reported to the LSP/LADO in accordance with the Company safeguarding policy, KCSIE 2024 and relevant procedures of the child's school/ homestay LSP.
+This will also be reported to AEGIS.

 Section 15 How long and where should low level concerns be held?